vic-ma/howtodismantle.github.io/_posts/2023-12-16-Christmas-Special-Michelles-unique-Christmas-moment-generator-machine-with-crazy-AI.md

 ## conclusion

 Beside the nice Christmas theme this example shows how easy it is to use a Large Language Model from within a Peakboard app.
-The actual point that needs creativity is how to build the prompt and turn strutured attributes (in this case the combo boxes) to a prompt that generates the right outcome.
+The actual point that needs creativity is how to build the prompt and turn structured attributes (in this case the combo boxes) to a prompt that generates the right outcome.

-Last but not least: If you celebrate, Merry Christmas to you, to all others: Enjoy you holidays and the last the days of the year!
+Last but not least: If you celebrate, Merry Christmas to you, to all others: Enjoy you holidays and the last days of the year!
 See you in 2024!

 Love, Michelle